Middle East | Ember

 Share of electricity from fossil fuels

-5% of the Middle East’s electricity was generated from clean sources last year, below the global average of 39%.
+8% of the Middle East’s electricity was generated from clean sources in 2024, below the global average of 41%.

-Gas investment continues to pour in: Iran, the United Arab Emirates (UAE), Kuwait and Iraq are building more gas power plants than most countries in the world.
+However, gas investment continues to pour in.
+Iran, the United Arab Emirates (UAE), Kuwait, and Iraq are among the countries building the most gas power plants globally.
 Around 16% of the world’s gas power generation is in the Middle East.

-Despite enthusiastic words from Middle Eastern governments about vast desert solar projects, less than 1.5% of the region’s electricity came from solar in 2023.
-While these mega projects will likely materialise eventually, it is unclear whether this will happen fast enough to limit warming to 1.5C.
-Countries like Iran and Iraq have not yet managed to get any clean electricity projects off the ground, bar a few small legacy hydro projects.
+Despite enthusiastic words and early progress from Middle Eastern governments about vast desert solar projects, just 3% of the region’s electricity came from solar in 2024 – less than half the global average of 6.9% in 2024.
+Countries like Iran have not yet managed to get any clean electricity projects off the ground, bar a few small legacy hydro projects.

 Anchor point: Data